gl-inet/docs3.x/docs/troubleshooting/access_web_panel.md

 ---

-## Check connection/router's ip address
+## Check connection/router's IP address

 Make sure your WAN/LAN port connection is correct.
-WAN port is connected to internet source and LAN port is connected to devices.
+WAN port is connected to an internet source and LAN port is connected to devices.
 If connected by wifi, make sure the SSID is correct.

 Then follow the steps below to check the router's IP address.